-Since the psychologist’s fallacy plays a role in a variety of everyday situations, it’s important to understand it.
-As such, in the following article you will learn more about the psychologist’s fallacy, see examples of how it affects people, and understand what you can do in order to counter its use by others, as well as what you can do to avoid using it yourself.
+The psychologist’s fallacy can play an important role in many contexts, so it’s important to understand it.
+As such, in the following article you will learn more about the psychologist’s fallacy, see what you can do to respond to its use by others, and understand how to avoid using it yourself.

 Examples of the psychologist’s fallacy

 An example of the psychologist’s fallacy is a psychology researcher who writes a report about a participant in an experiment after observing them, and assumes that the report is necessarily a full and correct representation of how the participant felt.

 Other examples of the psychologist’s fallacy are the following:

 - A parent who assumes that their interpretation of their child’s emotional state must necessarily be correct.